smrtkrft/DMF_protocol/README.md

 ### 🚨 SmartKraft DMF Protocol

-**Dead Man's Function (DMF) Protocol** is an automatic message transmission system that requires periodic postponement actions.
+**DMF Protocol** is an automatic message transmission system that requires periodic postponement actions.
 If postponement is not performed, your pre-prepared critical messages and important files are automatically sent to designated trusted contacts.

 The system guarantees delivery of vital information, passwords, documents, or instructions to trusted individuals in emergency situations.
 It provides uninterrupted automatic transmission through a three-tier WiFi infrastructure, programmable alarm system, and relay control.